ACQUISITION FINANCING SBA LOANS SELLER FINANCING

 Getting the money is step one.
 Structuring the deal to protect your investment is step two.
 Our experienced M&A team knows which financing structures work and which ones create problems at closing.

-Experienced M&A counsel • Nationwide practice • Managing partner on every deal
+Experienced M&A counsel • Nationwide practice • Senior counsel on every deal

 Blended Financing: How Real Deals Get Done